By Kerwin Holmes, Jr.

 The answer is in verse 9: “Or if he chooses her for his son, he must deal with her according to the customary treatment of daughters.”

 Chooses her for his son?
 According to the customary of the treatment of daughters if it involves the owner’s son?
 This is obvious.
 This was an arranged marriage wherein the woman is promised a husband at the end of her servitude, whether the owner himself or the owner’s son.
 In that way, she would be guaranteed entrance to the owner’s family and she would not be expected to be released on the appointed 6 year period.
 She was a bride to be…an engaged woman.
-And she was taking time to experience life in the household that she was destined to join, as well as making sure that her new family would be able to provide for her.
+And she was taking time to experience life in the household that she was destined to join, as well as making sure that her new family would be able to provide for her. *She also was to be treated by the new family and the man of the house exactly as the society would expect the family and the man of the house to treat their daughters– the same goodwill and caring love.*

 A lot was at stake whenever a father released his daughter to be married.
 He needed whatever assurance he could get that she would be well provided for.
 With that in mind, the law given in Deuteronomy 15:12-18 makes sense as an overarching law in the slave codes.
 Were these laws articulate and complicated?
 Yes.
 And thank God that they were (literally, thank God).
 Were these laws written so to be in the best interest of all of the persons involved?
 Yes.
 And thank God that they were (literally, thank God).
 So then, that settles it.